SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     secondNumber
     // secondNumber : Int = 42

-The type annotation (``:`` *type*) is optional in a value declaration when the type of the *constant name* may be inferred, as described in :ref:`Types_TypeInference`.
+The type annotation (``:`` *type*) is optional in a constant declaration when the type of the *constant name* may be inferred, as described in :ref:`Types_TypeInference`.

-For more information about value declarations and for guidance about when to use them, see :ref:`BasicTypes_NamedValues`.
+For more information about constant declarations and for guidance about when to use them, see :ref:`BasicTypes_NamedValues`.

 .. langref-grammar